indico/indico-user-docs/user_guide/survey_define.md

 if you want to make the survey _public_ or reserved for a selected few, and whether you allow a _partial completion_ of the survey,

-Finally, decide whether you want to enable email _Notifications_ related to the survey.
+Decide whether you want to enable email _Notifications_ related to the survey.
-If you select “yes”, then type in the email addresses of the users who will receive these notifications in the appropriate boxes, the first box for when the survey starts, and the second one for each time the survey is filled by a participant.
-Just write one email per line, no separators are accepted.
+If you select “_yes_”, then type in the email addresses of the users who will receive these notifications in the appropriate boxes, the first box for when the survey **starts**, and the second one for each time the survey is **filled** by a participant.Write one email address per line, no separators are accepted.

 When you are finished, click on “Save”.